emileDesmaili/roadtrip_web_app/README.md

 ![alt text](streamlit_app/assets/app_logo.PNG)
-# roadtrip_web_app
+# RoadTripping Web app
-This web-app is developed by Emile Esmaili

-The goal is to map my long-awaited road-trip in the U.S. for summer 2022
+This streamlit webapp is inspired by my long-awaited road-trip in the U.S. for summer 2022

 # Some features include:
 - interactive map with estimation of driving time, distance & gas cost
-- TODO: city by city zoom with news, weather, & average cost per stay
+- city by city zoom with images, news, weather, & average cost per stay
 - TODO: city recommenders system?
+- TODO: GAN to generate iamge from all city images?

 # To run the app
 - clone the repo